Pasta in Green Sauce

 Pasta – Whatever variety is your favourite pasta.

-Green pasta sauce ingredients on a chopping board.
+Green pasta sauce labelled ingredients on a chopping board.

 Thermomixer?
 This is a really easy pasta sauce to make in a Thermomix, with it chopping, cooking and blending the sauce for you.
 First, grate the parmesan cheese and set it aside.
 Chop the onion and garlic, and then sauté in the machine.
 Add the peas, basil and spinach, and let it sit for 5 minutes to wilt.
 Cook the pasta on a stovetop and then drain, reserving some pasta water.
 Add the remaining sauce ingredients to the Thermomix, and blend.
 Then combine the cooked pasta with the spinach pasta sauce.

-Serve this Pasta in Green Sauce on its own for an easy, nutritious dinner, or as a side with grilled meat for a more complex meal.
+Serve this Pasta in Green Sauce on its own for an easy dinner, or as a side with grilled meat for a more complex meal.

-You can store this pasta sauce in an airtight container in the refrigerator for up to 5 days, or freeze it for up to 3 months.
+You can store this spinach pasta sauce in an airtight container in the fridge for up to 5 days, or freeze it for up to 3 months.
 When freezing, I recommend portioning it out for future pasta meals.
-Using ice cube trays to freeze small portions makes it easy to defrost just the amount you need for a quick, nutritious kid friendly dinner!
+Using ice cube trays to freeze small portions makes it easy to defrost just the amount you need for a quick, wholesome kid-friendly dinner!
 When gently reheating, add just a dash of hot water to loosen the sauce.

 If you make this Pasta in Green Sauce please leave a 🌟 star rating and a 📝 comment below.
 I love hearing how my recipes work for you and your family!
-Don’t forget to follow me on Facebook, Instagram and Pinterest too for more healthy dinner recipes for family.
+Don’t forget to follow me on Facebook, Instagram and Pinterest too for more family-friendly dinner recipes.

 Happy cooking,